 Looking for recipes, hints and tips?
 See the Cookery blog at www.brookfieldcooking.com.
-Make sure that you subscribe to the blog to see regular updates coming up the Show, and register for Twitter updates.
+Subscribe to the blog for up to date information, also twitter and Instagram.

 How do I enter?

 All entries are online, and open on 2 May 2015, and close on Sunday 10 May.
 If you don’t have Internet access to enter, send details of your entries to the Show Society (address is on the Cookery Schedule), and we will enter for you.

 Will late entries be accepted?